mgajda/less-arbitrary/towards-better-union.md

   Author thanks for all tap-on-the-back donations to his past projects.

+  The text was prepared with great help of bidirectional literate programming[@literate-programming] tool[@entangled], Pandoc[@pandoc] markdown publishing system and live feedback from GHCid[@ghcid].

 ---

-Minimal definition of the type^[We describe laws as QuickCheck properties for convenience.]:
+Minimal definition of the type^[We describe laws as QuickCheck[@quickcheck] properties for convenience.]:

 ``` {.haskell #typeclass}
 class (Monoid      ty